pstradowski/p3-behavioral-cloning/writeup_report.md

 ![alt text][image3]

 The model is trained using Keras generator.
-The generator uses an object called feeder, which gives the generator the file name and steering for further processing.
-This gave me possibility to experiment with different shapes of steering angle distribution and tune the learning process.
+The generator uses an object called feeder, which gives the generator rando, file name and steering for further processing.
+The random choice is determined by the steering angle to deal with unbalanced data.
+This gave me possibility to experiment with different shapes of steering angle distribution and tune the learning process. random filipping

-I experimented with multiple augmentation techniques:
-* Left, right and center camera were choosen randomly
-* Balance the left and right tuns, I used random filipping

 My main image processing pielinepipeline includes following elements: